Polish PM in quarantine after contact with COVID-19

-WARSAW (Reuters) - Polish Prime Minister Mateusz Morawiecki has gone into quarantine after he had contact with a person who has tested positive for COVID-19, he said on Tuesday.
+WARSAW (Reuters) - Polish Prime Minister Mateusz Morawiecki said on Tuesday he had gone into quarantine after coming into contact with a person who tested positive for COVID-19.

+Morawiecki’s announcement came as Poland reported 5,068 new coronavirus cases on Tuesday, only the second time the tally has exceeded 5,000 in a 24-hour period since the pandemic began.

 “I found out that on Friday I had contact with a person who tested positive for COVID-19.
 As a result of that and in accordance with sanitary procedures I am going into quarantine,” Morawiecki said in a video posted on social media.